Publication Ethics and Publication Malpractice Statement :

 Psychiatry and Behavioral Sciences journal is committed to the highest standards of publication ethics, integrity, and transparency in all editorial and publishing processes.
 The journal adheres to the following internationally recognized guidelines:

-All submissions must be original, unpublished (including as full text in conference proceedings), and not under review by any other publication synchronously.
+All submissions must be original, unpublished, and not under consideration for publication elsewhere.

 Each manuscript is reviewed by one of the editors and at least two referees under a double-blind peer review process.

 We reserve the right to use plagiarism-detecting software to screen submitted papers at all times.
-We check for plagiarism and fraudulent data; falsification (fabrication or manipulation of research data, tables, or images), and improper use of humans or animals in research.
+The journal may screen submissions for plagiarism, duplicate publication, data fabrication, data falsification, image manipulation, and other forms of research or publication misconduct.

 1. Responsibilities of Authors